MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 - seo-marvel-apr2020
 search.appverid: MET150
 description: How to use the Scan feature as you prepare for your migration using the Mover migration tool.

-Pre-Scan Results for Customers
+---

-Scanning Source Users
+# Using the Scan feature in the Mover migration app

-Now you have both Source and Destination connectors created and authorized the next stage in the Managed Migration process is to perform an inventory Scan of your customers Source tenant.
+After you create and autorized your source and destination connectors using Mover, the next step is to run an inventory scan of your content.

-This Scan will determine how many users that the customer currently has, how many files and how much data that each user owns and this Scan will report on any users that we cannot access on the Source connector.
+## Scanning Source Users

-Prior to starting the Scan you will want connect to both your Source and Destination connectors.
+This scan of the source tenant will determine how many users you have, how many files, and how much data that each user owns.
+This scan will also report any user that cannot be accessed on the source connector.

 For your Source connector, within the tool you will want to select Transfer Wizard, Step 1: Select source and then select the Manage button and then click Connect.